Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Related Work

 \subsection{Keypoint-Based Methods}

 The keypoint-based CMFD methods usually extract features from an entire image, which is the main difference from block-based methods, and they effectively reduce computational complexity.
 Huang \emph{et al}. \cite{b20} proposed the best-bin-first nearest neighbor identification algorithm based on SIFT.
 Xu \emph{et al}. \cite{b21} proposed SURF to extract features with a faster speed compared with SIFT.
 Amerini \emph{et al}. \cite{b22} used generalized 2 nearest neighbor (g2NN) on SIFT descriptor to obtain qualified features.
 Then the random sample consensus (RANSAC) was used to remove mismatched points.
 Shivakumar and Baboo \cite{b23} proposed a CMFD scheme based on SURF and kd-tree for multidimensional data matching.
 In high-resolution image processing process, this method can detect different sizes of copied regions with a minimum number of false matches.
-To present tampered areas accurately, Pan and Lyu \cite{b24} proposed using RANSAC to estimate the affine transformation matrix, and then they obtained correlation maps by calculating correlation coefficients to locate forged regions.
+To present tampered areas accurately, Pan and Lyu \cite{b24} utilized RANSAC to estimate the affine transformation matrix, and then they obtained correlation maps by calculating correlation coefficients to locate forged regions.
+Silva \emph{et al}. \cite{b44} proposed to separate forged points and the corresponding original ones into different clusters by clustering matched keypoints based on their locations and the final decision is based on a voting process.
+Park \emph{et al}. \cite{b43} utilized SIFT and the reduced local binary pattern (LBP) histogram to detect tampered areas.

-However, references \cite{b22,b23} only roughly marked the detected regions with connections on matched pairs.
-Furthermore, when tampering occurs in low-entropy or small-size areas, the detection results are unsatisfying due to the small number of keypoints.
+However, \cite{b22,b23} only roughly marked the detected regions with connections on matched pairs.
+Furthermore, when tampering occurs in low-entropy or small-size areas, the detection results of many keypoint-based methods are unsatisfying due to the small number of keypoints.